 - Click the OK button since we only have one constraint.

 - Click the Solve button.
 Excel will attempt to find the optimal solution.

 - The Solver Results dialog opens, and your spreadsheet values in C4:C5 should’ve changed.
 Also, the Total % has increased to our target value of 66.70%.

 - Click OK to accept the new solution.

 If you do the math, you can see this ballot measure could’ve had a different outcome if 196 people had voted “yes” instead of “no”.
 Or, if more people voted.

-Solver can do some sophisticated analysis using the other radio button options like Max and Min.
+The analysis add-in can do some sophisticated optimization analysis using the other radio button options like Max and Min.
 In fact, Microsoft has a tutorial on using Solver to determine the optimal product mix.
-It’s much more detailed than this article and includes using SUMPRODUCT and a linear solving method.
+It’s much more detailed than this article and includes using SUMPRODUCT function and a linear solving method.

-As you explore and test, you’ll discover more options than this simple example.
-Solver allows you to also load and save optimization scenarios.
+As you learn how to use Solver, you’ll discover more options than this simple example.
+For example, the Excel Solver function allows you also to load and save optimization scenarios.
 It also has a report section that provides additional details.